cristiano-93/UniRecipeApp/README.md

 - Install the dependencies -  `npm install`
 - Rename .env.example to .env.
-- If this is your first time getting started then run the seeder - `node seeder`
 - Run the project in development mode - `npm run dev`

 # some comands and shortcuts